tobilg/gitlab-ci-runner-marathon/README.md

 ## Run on Marathon

 Currently the approach is not to use Docker-in-Docker techniques (why?
-See [jpetazzo's article](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/), but mounting the `docker.socket` and the `docker` binary in the GitLab CI runner container.
+See [jpetazzo's article](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)), but mounting the `docker.socket` and the `docker` binary in the GitLab CI runner container.
 It's possible that you have to mount other files as well, depending on your environment.
 See below for a CoreOS example.

+In the following examples, we assume that you're running the GitLab Universe package as service `gitlab` on DC/OS internal Marathon instance.

 ### Shell runner